layer6ai-labs/DropoutNet/README.md

 The code runs on the [ACM RecSys 2017 challenge dataset](http://2017.recsyschallenge.com/) used in the paper.

 To run the demo, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/DropoutNet/recsys2017.pub.tar.gz).
-With this dataset we have also included a pre-trained Weighted Matrix Factorization model (WMF)\[Hu et al., 2008\], that is used as preference input to DropoutNet.
+With this dataset we have also included a pre-trained Weighted Factorization model (WMF)\[Hu et al., 2008\], that is used as preference input to DropoutNet.
 WMF produces competitive performance on the warm start but can't be applied to cold start so this code demonstrates how to apply DropoutNet to provide cold start capability to WMF.
 The format of the data is as follows:
 ```
 recsys2017.pub				// root folder when tar is extracted
 └─ eval					// this is where the model should point to